Have you noticed an increase in your child’s vision at every eye exam?

 Specially and specifically designed daytime wear soft lenses have been shown to slow down the progression of nearsightedness.

-The doctors at Advanced Eyecare of Mukilteo have been trained in the fitting and health evaluation of special lens designed to create a specific type of focus.
+The doctors at Eyecare Elements have been trained in the fitting and health evaluation of special lens designed to create a specific type of focus.
 This focus mimics the focus created with Ortho-K treatment.

 While this system requires the wear of lenses during daytime hours it has proven to slow down the progression of myopia.